H1 antagonist: Side effects

-Continuous and/or cumulative use of anticholinergic medications, including first-generation antihistamines, is associated with higher risk for cognitive decline and dementia in older people.
+Continuous and/or cumulative use of anticholinergic medications, including first-generation antihistamines, is associated with a higher risk for cognitive decline and dementia in older people.

 Pharmacology

+Anti-allergy activity

 In type I hypersensitivity allergic reactions, an allergen (a type of antigen) interacts with and cross-links surface IgE antibodies on mast cells and basophils.
 Once the allergen cross-links Immunoglobulin E, tyrosine kinases rapidly signal into the cell, leading to cell degranulation and the release of histamine (and other chemical mediators) from the mast cell or basophil.
 Once released, the histamine can react with local or widespread tissues through histamine receptors.

 Histamine, acting on H1-receptors, produces pruritus, vasodilation, hypotension, flushing, headache, bradycardia, bronchoconstriction, increase in vascular permeability and potentiation of pain.

 While H1-antihistamines help against these effects, they work only if taken before contact with the allergen.
 In severe allergies, such as anaphylaxis or angioedema, these effects may be of life-threatening severity.
 Additional administration of epinephrine, often in the form of an autoinjector, is required by people with such hypersensitivities.

+Sedative and hypnotic activity

+Other non-selective sedating antihistamines used as hypnotics include the antihistamines chlorpheniramine and promethazine, the antidepressants amitriptyline, trimipramine, and trazodone, and the antipsychotics olanzapine, risperidone, and chlorpromazine, among others.

-First-generation (non-selective)
+First-generation (unselective)

 These are the oldest H1-antihistaminergic drugs and are relatively inexpensive and widely available.
 They are effective in the relief of allergic symptoms, but are typically moderately to highly potent muscarinic acetylcholine receptor (anticholinergic) antagonists as well.
 These agents also commonly have action at α-adrenergic receptors and/or 5-HT receptors.
 This lack of receptor selectivity is the basis of the poor tolerability profile of some of these agents, especially when compared with the second-generation H1-antihistamines.
 Patient response and occurrence of adverse drug reactions vary greatly between classes and between agents within classes.